 Sundance Spas Error Codes

-Sundance Spas use similar error codes to the Jacuzzi Whirlpool like "Sn1" and "Sn3" for sensor issues.
+Sundance Spas use similar error codes to hot tubs like "Sn1" and "Sn3" for sensor issues.
 "ILOC" is an "Interlock Failure" that occurs when the pump malfunctions.
 "Hold" appears when the panel malfunctions or too many buttons are pushed.

 Vita Spas Error Codes